 It might not be perfect, but this candidate is talking about specifics, and it’s more credible.
 The candidate has tried to connect the dots – the life events that influenced his/her thoughts and actions.
 It shows that the applicant has done research about the university and the faculty members.

 Demonstrate Passion and Potential

 Don’t just tell, you need to demonstrate your passion.
 You can excel in a field, only if you have a passion for it.
-The reader must know that you are genuinely passionate about the particular field.
-So, it is critical to express in an interesting and convincing manner.
+The reader must know that you are genuinely passionate about a particular field.
+So, it is critical to express it in an interesting and convincing manner.